jscms/jsblog/src/iCmsFolderParser.md

     log = logger('folder:parser')

 Scan the specified directory to get the configuration and meta info.
-The README.md in the 'root' directory is the global configuration.
+The README.md in the 'root' directory is the global configuration and description for the site.
-The configuration is a YAML front-matter in the file.
-YAML is extracted from the the top of a file between matching separators:

 The default folder/category readme file is README.md or index.md.

     README_NAME = 'README.md'
     INDEX_NAME  = 'index.md'

+The configuration is a YAML front-matter in the file.
+YAML is extracted from the the top of a file between matching separators:

     YamlFrontMatterRegEx = ///
         ^([\-=`.~_]{3})\r?\n    # one line three same character [-=`.~] is the seperator